APPLICATION Getting started

 How to apply

-And, if you are a lawyer
+And, if you are a lawyer, arrange to have sent, an

 - Official letter or certificate of good standing from the bar association or bar council (This must outline the date you were called to the bar and your status as a member in good standing.)

 The NCA only accepts official law school transcripts sent directly by the law school that issued them and letters of good standing sent directly by the organization that issued them.
+The NCA will not accept these documents if you send them to us.

 NCA Mailing Address